DerekPascarella/GamblerQueensCup-EnglishPatchFMTowns/README.md

 <img align="right" width="300" src="https://github.com/DerekPascarella/GamblerQueensCup-EnglishPatchFMTowns/blob/main/images/gameplay_25.png?raw=true">Players who wish to cheat and modify the amount of money held by their player can do so by using a special tool developed exclusively for the release of this English translation Patch.
 <br><br>
-Usage is simple: download <a href="https://github.com/DerekPascarella/GamblerQueensCup-EnglishPatchFMTowns/raw/refs/heads/main/custom_tools/save_mod.exe">save_mod.exe</a> and then drag any floppy save disk in <tt>.d88</tt> format onto the executable itself.
+Usage is simple: download <a href="https://github.com/DerekPascarella/GamblerQueensCup-EnglishPatchFMTowns/raw/refs/heads/main/custom_tools/save_mod.exe">save_mod.exe</a> and then drag any floppy save disk image in <tt>.d88</tt> format onto the executable itself.
 A menu will appear providing options for money modification.
 <br><br>
 Conversion between <tt>.d88</tt>, <tt>.hfe</tt>, and other formats can be achieved with tools like <a href="https://hxc2001.com/download/floppy_drive_emulator/">HxC Floppy Emulator Software</a>.